 Manufacturer → Exporter → Importer → Distributor → Warehouse → Store → Customer

 Every step takes a cut.
 Every step adds cost.
-These costs are structural.
+These costs are built into the structure.
 It’s how the business model works.

 Temu removes nearly all of it.